 Nothing is fool proof.
 Ask the landscaper when their last inspection was, and maybe even what mark they received.
-Members are marked with a percentage and the nearer they get to100%, the better/more they are are compliant with the assessment.
-There is a minimum mark to acheive to pass but this is a pretty elusive figure to get your hands on, even for members!
+Members are marked with a percentage and the nearer they get to100%, the better/more they are compliant with the assessment.
+There is a minimum mark to achieve to pass but this is a pretty elusive figure to get your hands on, even for members!

 More information: https://www.landscaper.org.uk